matthschw/cadence-remote-control/README.md

 ```bash
 mvn install
 ```
-Make sure, that Virtuoso executable if available during the installation process, i.e. the command
+Make sure, that Virtuoso is available during the installation process, i.e. the command
 ```bash
 virtuoso -W